-Early repayment risk - asset-backed securities may also be subject to early repayment of principal corresponding to early repayment of the underlying assets, in particular where interest rates have fallen and such assets can be refinanced at a lower interest rate.
-Callable fixed- rate securities may also be subject to an increased risk of early repayment in such circumstances because the issuer of such securities can issue new securities at a lower interest rate.
-Early repayment can result in a reduction in value of the relevant securities.
+Early repayment risk - asset-backed securities, which are backed by a pool of assets such as mortgages, automobile loans or credit card receivables, may be subject to early repayment of principal corresponding to early repayment of the underlying assets, in particular where interest rates have fallen and such assets can be refinanced at a lower interest rate.
+Callable fixedrate securities may also be subject to an increased risk of early repayment in such circumstances because the issuer of such securities can issue new securities at a lower interest rate.
+Early repayment will result in a reduction in value of the relevant securities.

-Inflation risk - any returns may not keep pace with inflation because the relationship between inflation and corporate bond prices is inverted; a high rate of inflation will reduce the value of future income or redemption amounts under the bond.
+Inflation risk - the returns may not keep pace with inflation because the relationship between inflation and corporate bond prices is inverted; a high rate of inflation will reduce the value of future income or redemption amounts under the bond.